-Protests worldwide embrace 'Black Lives Matter' movement
+Protests worldwide embrace Black Lives Matter movement

-LONDON (Reuters) - Thousands took to the streets across Europe and Australia on Saturday, as did hundreds in Tokyo and Seoul, in support of days of U.S. protests against police brutality.
+LONDON (Reuters) - Thousands of people took to the streets in European and Asian cities on Saturday, demonstrating in support of U.S. protests against police brutality.

+Police in the German city of Hamburg used pepper spray on protesters and were ready to deploy water cannons.

+Several hundred “hooded and aggressive people” had put officers under pressure in the city centre, police said in a tweet, adding “We have already had to use pepper spray.
+With all due respect for emotions: attacks on police officers are unacceptable!”

-The rolling, global protests reflect rising anger over police treatment of ethnic minorities, sparked by the May 25 killing of George Floyd in Minneapolis after a police officer detaining him knelt on his neck for nearly nine minutes as fellow officers stood by.
+The rolling, global protests reflect rising anger over police treatment of ethnic minorities, sparked by the May 25 killing of George Floyd in Minneapolis after a white officer detaining him knelt on his neck for nearly nine minutes as fellow officers stood by.

 Europe has seen an unprecedented wave of anti-racism rallies drawing tens of thousands onto the streets.

-In London, thousands of protesters ignored the wet weather to crowd into Parliament Square, wearing face masks amid the coronavirus threat and waving placards and chanting: “No justice, no peace, no racist police.”
+In London, thousands of protesters ignored wet weather to crowd into Parliament Square, wearing face masks amid the coronavirus threat and waving placards and chanting: “No justice, no peace, no racist police.”

-Interior minister Priti Patel urged people not to protest in view of the pandemic, which has killed more people in Britain than anywhere else in the world outside the U.S.
+Interior minister Priti Patel urged people not to protest in view of the pandemic, which has killed more people in Britain than anywhere in the world outside the United States

 “I completely understand people’s views and their desire for the right to protest but ... we are in a health pandemic across the United Kingdom,” Patel told UK broadcasters.
 “I would say to those who want to protest - please don’t.”

-In Berlin, demonstrators filled the central Alexanderplatz, while other protests were held in Hamburg and Warsaw.

-In Paris, the authorities had banned demonstrations planned outside the U.S. Embassy and on the lawns near the Eiffel Tower.
+In Paris the authorities banned demonstrations planned outside the U.S. Embassy and on the lawns near the Eiffel Tower.

-Several hundred protesters, some holding “Black Lives Matters” signs, nonetheless gathered on Place de la Concorde, close to the Embassy.
+However, several hundred protesters, some holding “Black Lives Matters” signs, gathered on Place de la Concorde, close to the Embassy.
 Police had installed a long barrier across the square to prevent access to the embassy, which is also close to the Elysee presidential palace.

-Demonstrations in the Asia-Pacific region were limited, however, by social-distancing curbs aiming at stopping the spread of the virus.
+In Berlin, demonstrators filled the central Alexanderplatz, while there was also a protest in Warsaw.

-In Brisbane, one of several Australian cities where rallies were held, police estimated 10,000 people joined a peaceful protest on Saturday, wearing masks and holding “Black Lives Matter” placards.
+In Brisbane, one of several Australian cities where rallies were held, police estimated 10,000 people joined a peaceful protest, wearing masks and holding “Black Lives Matter” placards.
 Many wrapped themselves in indigenous flags, calling for an end to police mistreatment of indigenous Australians.

 Banners and slogans have focused not just on George Floyd but on a string of other controversies in specific countries as well as mistreatment of minorities in general.